Norwich School: Alumni

 Past pupils of Norwich School are known as Old Norvicensians (ONs).
-Over the years the school has educated a number of notable figures, including Lord Nelson, the jurist Sir Edward Coke, Rajah of Sarawak Sir James Brooke, philosopher Samuel Clarke, former Deputy Chairman of the Conservative Party Michael Ashcroft, author George Borrow and 2010 World Time Trial Champion cyclist Emma Pooley.
+Over the years the school has educated a number of notable figures, including Lord Nelson,England Rugby Player Freddie Steward, the jurist Sir Edward Coke, Rajah of Sarawak Sir James Brooke, philosopher Samuel Clarke, former Deputy Chairman of the Conservative Party Michael Ashcroft, author George Borrow and 2010 World Time Trial Champion cyclist Emma Pooley.
 Distinguished ONs in science include Joe Farman, co-discover of the Antarctic ozone hole, Tom Cavalier-Smith, Emeritus Professor at the University of Oxford, historical ecologist Oliver Rackham, and at least 18 Fellows of the Royal Society among others.
 Three ONs have been awarded the Victoria Cross, of whom Derek and Hugh Seagrim have the distinction as the only siblings to have been awarded the Victoria Cross and George Cross respectively.
 In the arts, several members of the Norwich School art movement were alumni including John Sell Cotman and John Berney Crome, Greek Revival architect William Wilkins, Frederick Sandys, the "Norwich Pre-Raphaelite", maverick architectural theorist and historian of the post-war period Reyner Banham, and the 20th-century Post-Impressionist painter, Edward Seago.